Fenugreek/tamarind/README.md

 Panel Data and Numpy Utils
 ====================

-Python and numpy based library for housing, examining and modeling panel data.
+Python and numpy based library for housing, examining and modeling tabular panel data.
 Some additional numpy utilities are implemented.

 ### Notable modules:
 - **datab** :